 What is Tymlos?

-- It is not recommended that people use Tymlos for more than two years during their lifetime.
+It is not recommended that people use Tymlos for more than 2 years during their lifetime.

-Tymlos should not be used in children and young adults whose bones are still growing.
+Tymlos is not for use in children or young adults whose bones are still growing.

 How should I use Tymlos?

 Use Tymlos exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Tymlos is injected under the skin, usually once per day.
 A healthcare provider may teach you how to properly use the medication by yourself.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you don't understand all instructions.

 Never share an injection pen, cartridge, or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.